afahounko/openstack11/README.md

 EOF
 ```

-Reboot the system to activate all settings:
+- Reboot the system to activate all settings:
 ```
 host ~]# reboot
 ```

 ## OpenvSwitch for bridges

-- I will use OpenvSwitch for network bridges instead of linux traditional bridges:
+I will use OpenvSwitch for network bridges instead of linux traditional bridges.

+- Installation of openvswtich:

 ```
 host ~]# yum install openvswitch